-Who this is for: Companies that want to continue using their existing order fulfillment system without the need to integrate autonomous robots with Warehouse Management Systems.
+Who this is for: Companies that want to continue using their existing order fulfillment system without the need to integrate autonomous robots with their Warehouse Management Systems.
 Robots still increase efficiency, allow tracking of performance indicators, and would allow the worker free movement, without the need to lug carts or operate forklifts.

 Efficiencies gained: Time savings are achieved by cutting out the last ‘leg’ of travel in the fulfillment process – once an order is completed, the robot proceeds to the dispatch area by itself, and the picker proceeds with the next robot to fulfill the next order.
-Efficiency is further raised indirectly, thanks to better tracking of performance indicators (the robot can record data such as route and travel time for each worker), also unveiling room for further improvements in the entire process.
+Efficiency is further raised indirectly, thanks to improved tracking of performance indicators (the robot can record data such as route and travel time for each worker), also unveiling room for further improvements in the entire process.

 ‘Swarm me’ approach

-Efficiencies gained: Travel time for workers is reduced to a minimum, as each worker stays in a single zone and robots move from one zone to the next.
+Efficiencies gained: Travel time for workers is reduced to a minimum, as each worker stays in a single zone, and robots move from one zone to the next.
 Order accuracy is also increased.

 Not sure if your warehouse ready for autonomous mobile robots?
 We have prepared a pdf guide will help you discover if you can deploy AMRs immediately.

 Not familiar with logistics robots?
 Not sure what to ask your supplier to avoid unknown pitfalls?

 We have compiled a set of questions to ask potential robots suppliers that will help you make an informed decision about the robotic solution best suited for your warehouse or manufacturing operations.